bannerImage.png

 £50,271+

-If you consider the tax bands and rates, if one spouse is a higher rate taxpayer, and the other hasn't used their basic rate band to its entirety, then assets could potentially be transferred.
-This means you could then access the 10% basic-rate (if the asset is not a residential property), rather than being subject to the 20% higher/additional-rate.
+Looking at the tax bands and rates, if one spouse is a higher rate taxpayer, and the other hasn't used their basic rate band to its entirety, then assets could potentially be transferred.
+This means you could then access the 18% basic-rate, rather than being subject to the 24% higher/additional-rate.
+Make sure you adhere to the transfer rules especially as the donor (the person transferring the asset) mustn't exert any control over the asset, or benefit from it.

 If you are separating, or are in the process of divorce, then there will likely be the consideration of the transfer of assets.
 For the purposes of CGT this works on a no gain/no loss basis.
-The legislation was updated on 6 April 2023 whereby separating couples now have up to 3 years from the end of the tax year of separation in which to transfer assets, and benefit from the nil gain, nil loss, treatment.
-Previously assets could only pass between separated spouses and not be subject to CGT in the year of permanent separation.
+Separating couples have up to 3 years from the end of the tax year in which they separated to transfer assets, and benefit from the nil gain, nil loss, treatment.

-Any investment in cryptocurrencies that results in gains means CGT is likely to apply.
+Any investment you may have made in cryptocurrencies that results in gains means CGT is likely to apply.
 The government don't treat crypto as money.
-This mean you will be taxed on the realised profits when you either:
+This means you will be taxed on the realised profits when you either:

 • Trade for other cryptocurrency or;